CristianColdea/EM_efficiency_map/README.md

 ## Code Examples
 Show examples of usage:
-* Import the script as a python module import eem.py as eem.
+* Import the script as a python module
+'''
+import eem.py as eem
+'''

 ## Features
 List of features ready and TODOs for future development